ycpcs/cs320-spring2018/labs/lab01.md

 Use **div** and **span** elements with id and class attributes to specify the body of the HTML document.
 All visual styling should be done separately in CSS rules.

+**NOTE:** You must work individually on this lab.
+It is imperative that everyone on your team be able to develop web page layouts using HTML and CSS.
+This **WILL** come up on the exam.

 Hints
 -----